 - 1 Tbsp.
 Red onion, sliced

 - 1 Tbsp. no-sugar bbq sauce We like Kinders zero sugar or Stubbs

 - To caramelize onions, spray with cooking spray and sprinkle with kosher salt.
 Cook on medium/low for 20-30 min till soft.
 I just log 30 g raw onion and USE 15 grams of caramelized onion since it shrinks by half.
 If you don’t want to calculate your own you can feel pretty safe with that.
 Make plenty and save for burgers/pizzas/paninis etc!

 - Spray lavash with olive oil spray and sprinkle with kosher salt

 - Spread with ricotta/garlic mixture

 - Top with reduced fat blue cheese, caramelized onion, pear, chicken, and red onion

 - Bake on a cookie sheet or pizza pan at 450 for 3-6 minutes until the edges are brown

-- Cut in pizza wedges and drizzle with 15 g BBQ sauce (Stubbs is a good lower carb option) and sprinkle with fresh cilantro
+- Cut in pizza wedges and drizzle with 15 g BBQ sauce, and sprinkle with fresh cilantro

 - Pile on arugula and a drizzle of bolt house or ranch – (I added more after photo.)